lukemorton/adele.js/README.md

 So let's describe what tooling we are using here:

- * Firstly we are using node to run JavaScript from the command line instead of a browser.
+ * Firstly we are using node.js to run JavaScript from the command line instead of a browser.
 This makes it easier to focus on JS rather than the browser, HTML and CSS.

  * Node.js comes with a way of managing projects and dependencies.
 It's called NPM or Node Package Manager and it has a command `npm`.
 We'll describe using